MTV (Germany): MTV+

-MTV+ was the timeshift service of MTV Germany.
+MTV+ was the timeshare service of MTV Germany.
 It replaced the Nicknight block on 1 November 2018 and aired from 8:15 pm to 5 am on Nickelodeon Germany.
 The block wasn't available on Nick Austria and Nick Switzerland, where the Nicknight brand was used until 1 October 2021.
 On 1 March 2021, MTV+ was replaced by Comedy Central +1.